Scenario Creation

 Character Description

-Describe the character’s appearance, personality, and motives in plain English.
+Describe the character’s appearance, personality, and motives in natural language.
 This helps shape how the AI portrays them in interactions.

 Character Traits (Optional)